nidhish-nayak/trendz/README.md

-# Trendz - a fullstack application
+# Trendz - Fullstack application

 > **Warning**
 > This app is a work in progress.
 I am building this in public.
 You can follow the process on Github.